Skip to main content

 These learning activities will help accustom your students to correct referencing practice, and reinforce its importance in academic work.

-• Ask students to keep a reflective journal that includes a record of some of the sources they have referred to in their assignments, with annotations to indicate what they have learned from these sources.
+• Ask students to keep a reflective journal that includes a record of some of the sources to which they have referred in their assignments, with annotations to indicate what they have learned from these sources.

 • In class, ask students to discuss a completed assignment in groups, without looking at the written text of their assignment.